Sparse Temporal Disaggregation: Sparse Temporal Disaggregation

 \section{Sparse Temporal Disaggregation}

 In this section we introduce a novel sparse temporal disaggregation (spTD) method.
 Our approach seeks to provide \emph{robust} and \emph{reliable} solutions, with a view to resolving the aforementioned shortcomings of current temporal disaggregation methodologies.
 In Section 3.1 we provide a general regularised M-estimation framework that allows us to encompass a variety of penalty functions in the Chow-Lin regression framework to accomplish temporal disaggregation in moderate and high dimensions.
-In Section 3.2 we draw attention to a specific penalty of the general framework, namely the $\ell_1$ penalty (LASSO regularisation), and provide a detailed description of the estimation strategy and tuning procedure.
-We name this specific $\ell_1$ penalised approach $\ell_1$-spTD.
+In Section 3.2 we draw attention to a specific penalty of the general framework, namely the $\ell_1$ penalty and provide a detailed description of the estimation strategy and tuning procedure.
 Section 3.3 concludes with a discussion on how to extend our model when the indicator series are highly correlated.
+We assume throughout that the indicator set $\bX_q$ is fully observed up to the latest low frequency observation and hence does not contain a `ragged edge' structure.
+It would be possible to extrapolate indicator variables forward if they contain end-of-sample missingness by assuming the indicators follow a certain time series model but we do not consider that here.